Reduce workplace stress for IT with an email signature manager

-Yet while the stigma of workplace stress has waned, the reality of it happening has not.
+Yet while the stigma of workplace stress has abated, the reality of it happening has not.

 How bad is workplace stress for IT professionals?

-‘Burnout’ is another term for describing high-stress conditions and their consequences.
-According to one report, an astonishing 58% of tech workers experience burnout at any one time.
-Burnout is closely associated with excessive workloads and expectations and is characterized by mental and physical exhaustion.
+‘Burnout’ is another term used when describing high-stress conditions and their consequences.
+An astonishing 58% of tech workers experience burnout at any one time, according to one report.
+Burnout is closely associated with excessive workloads and expectations, and is characterized by mental and physical exhaustion.

 Challenges facing IT professionals